pallavirawat/blog-site/content/about.md

 <br>

 My passion for making and breaking stuff enthralled me to continue my career in programming.
-Thanks to git the breaking stuff is manageable in my case.
+Thanks to git the breaking stuff part is manageable in my case.
 So I can confidently say no creatures have been harmed ever during this process.
 When it comes to tech stack, I am like jack of all trades, but master of none (Not yet)!
 Kotlin is something which is looking like a good candidate for this mastery right now.
 I am easily enthralled with tech which makes human life easier and if I could I would automate every single thing (and make all humans sleep in a pod forever).
 Yes I am one of those devs who can spend 3 hours for writing a code which takes like 10 minutes of manual efforts per person.
 Developer productivity is very crucial to me.